Golf in Australia

-Golf in Australia has been played in Australia since 1839.
+Golf has been played in Australia since 1839.
 The Professional Golfers Association (PGA) Tour of Australasia is the main men's tour in Australia.
 In women's golf, the ALPG Tour has operated since 1972.

 Governing body

 Golf Australia is the national sporting body that runs golf in Australia.
 It was formed in 2006 as a merger of the Australian Golf Union (AGU) and Women's Golf Australia (WGA).
 The state golf associations are Golf New South Wales, Golf Northern Territory, Golf Queensland, Golf South Australia, Golf Tasmania, Golf Victoria and Golf Western Australia.

 Tournaments

 The PGA Tour of Australasia is the main men's tour in Australia.
 It was founded in 1973 as the PGA Tour of Australia, and changed to its current name in 1991.
 The tour is one of the five charter members of the International Federation of PGA Tours, making it a 1st tier tour.
-In 2007 the tour has a schedule consisting of 12 events, but only three of them are sole-sanctioned by the PGA Tour of Australasia.
+In 2007 the tour had a schedule consisting of 12 events, but only three of them were sole-sanctioned by the PGA Tour of Australasia.
 The PGA Tour of Australasia's development tour is the Von Nida Tour.

 Australia's premier golf tournament and national Open is the Australian Open, run by Golf Australia, which has been held since 1904.
 Other tournaments include the Australian PGA Championship, which has been held since 1929, and the Australian Masters, held from 1979 to 2015.

 In women's golf, the ALPG Tour has operated since 1972.
 It became a member of the International Federation of PGA Tours in 2009 when that organisation expanded to include all of the major women's tours.
 In its most recent season, 2011–12, the tour consisted of 12 events.
 The two richest are respectively the Ladies Masters, held since 1990, and the Women's Australian Open, held since 1974.
 Both events are co-sanctioned with the Ladies European Tour, and since the 2012 edition, the Women's Australian Open has also been co-sanctioned by the U.S. LPGA Tour.

 In addition to regular tournaments, Australia has hosted the 1998 Presidents Cup, 2001 WGC-Accenture Match Play Championship, 2007 Lexus Cup, 2011 Presidents Cup and 2013 World Cup of Golf.
 The 2016 World Cup of Golf was scheduled to be played in Melbourne.

 Australia's top golfers, whether male or female, generally move to more lucrative tours—the European Tour or the U.S. PGA Tour for men, and the Ladies European Tour or the U.S. LPGA Tour for women—at the first opportunity.

 The Australian Amateur Championships for men and women is the premier amateur event in Australia run by Golf Australia.
 Hundreds of golf clubs across Australia also participate in nationally organised amateur events at their local clubs.
 The most popular are Handiskins (Individuals), and the Volkswagen Scramble (Teams), where amateur golfers with varying handicaps compete at club-sanctioned events for club prizes and qualification to contest national championships.